stacyderuiter/TagTools/Slides/Event_Detection.md

 ========================================================

 - What is noise?
-    - Irrelevant and undesired signal stimuli
+    - Irrelevant and undesired stimuli
 - What is an event?
     - Informative and unique signal stimuli characteristic of a behavioral event
 - Event detection is impossible without noise